digital-asset/daml/docs/source/daml/intro/8_Exceptions.rst

 got created before we hit the error, there is no way to undo this.

-Exceptions provide a way to handle certain types of errors in a non-invasive way and allow to rollback parts of the transaction that lead up to this error.
+Exceptions provide a way to handle certain types of errors in a non-invasive way and to roll back parts of the transaction that lead up to this error.
 All of that still happens within the same transaction and is thereby atomic contrary to handling the error outside of Daml.